How Much Does a Website Cost in 2026? Complete Pricing Guide

 The Bottom Line: What Should You Budget?

-Add 1,000 to 3,000 EUR per year for hosting, maintenance, and updates.
-Add 1,000 to 5,000 EUR for professional content (photography, copywriting) if you do not already have it.
+Remember to also budget for ongoing costs: hosting, maintenance, updates, and professional content (photography, copywriting) if you do not already have it.

 Get a Transparent Quote